-In early 2021 we were unable to perform anything at all because of the pandemic but we are hoping that it may be possible to contemplate an autumn 21 production.
+In early 2021 we were unable to perform anything at all because of the pandemic, but we are performing Little Red Riding Hood on the 4th and 5th March 2022:

 To contact us, phone Abi on 07554 447632 or email@example.com

 Holy Trinity Christmas Tree Festival - Our Entry

 The Panto Group was formed in the autumn of 1996.
 Judith Rodgers called a meeting of anyone interested one stormy rain-lashed night.
 Despite a power cut, the enthusiasm of the twenty or so people who turned up was enough to get started.

 We kicked off with Humpty Dumpty.
 Perhaps the most memorable image for me was Tom Fairbrother who was 13/14(?) wearing an amazing egg shell dressed in red and blue striped shorts and bright turquoise tights.
 John Earl played the larger than life Dame with enormous humour and dramatic effect.